-To get the most value from your first sessions it helps to have a sense of what your burning issues are.
+To get the most value from your first session it helps to have a sense of what your burning relationship issues are.

-While it’s necessary to talk about the small details at times, losing sight of the ‘forest from the trees’ can set you back or take you off course and delay progress making real changes and healing.
+While it’s necessary to talk about the small details at times, losing sight of the ‘forest from the trees’ can set you back or take you off course and delay making real progress.

 You'll Save My Marriage Right?

 I’m proud of the fact my popular Save My Marriage Program has helped hundreds of couples lead happy, healthy and loving relationships.
 As mentioned above, couples who put in the work and are genuinely committed to saving their relationship achieve great outcomes.
 A quote from one of my couples reads: